- Search The Registry

 - Creating Support

 - My Account

-*On this date in 1896 Florence Mills was born.
-She was a Black singer, dancer.
+*On this date, in 1896, Florence Mills was born.
+She was a Black singer and dancer.

 Mills was one of the most popular personalities of the Harlem Renaissance.
-Soon after her return to New York due to poor health and she died November 1st 1927.
-Florence Mills’ funeral brought over 150,000 people out on the streets, the largest such gathering in Harlem’s history.
-She was one of the most outstanding Black women in American musical comedy during the Jazz Age of the 1920’s.
+Soon after, she returned to New York due to poor health, and she died on November 1st, 1927.
+Florence Mills’s funeral brought over 150,000 people out on the streets, the largest gathering in Harlem’s history.
+She was one of the most outstanding Black women in American musical comedy during the Jazz Age of the 1920s.